PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 Add and commit changes
 ----------------------

-Next we will go through the cycle of making changes and uploading them

 Next we can go through the cycle of making changes, which is usually repeated multiple times.
 To get a better idea of what is being done in each step, try running ``git status``.